What kind of editor are you and what services do you offer?

 What genre do you prefer?

-I read extensively in historical regencies (my faves are Patricia Veryan and Eloisa James) and UF (grimdark and just plain dark).
+I read extensively in historical regencies.
+My faves are Patricia Veryan and Georgette Heyer, not Jane Austen.
+I don't think I've ever managed to sit through Pride and Prejudice without getting up to find a snack (although the BBC version of the Scarlet Pimpernel?
+Oh mama, Percy is hot!) and UF, grimdark and just plain dark.
 However, my library is huge and I remember almost everything in it, so if you're interested in doing a riff on the Boxcar Children, Mara, Daughter of the Nile, The Wyrd Sisters or a serial influenced by Harlequin's Gold Eagle line come talk to me.

 What is the hottest rating you can handle?